mozilla/pkipolicy/rootstore/policy.md

 If being audited to the ETSI criteria, the following audit requirements apply (see section 3.1.1 for version numbers):

-*   For the SSL trust bit, a CA and all subordinate CAs technically capable of issuing server certificates must have one of the following audits, with at least one of the noted policies or sets of
+*   For the SSL trust bit, a CA and all intermediate CAs technically capable of issuing server certificates must have one of the following audits, with at least one of the noted policies or sets of
     policies: